Have a questions about accessibility? Send it to accessibleIT@syr.edu. Here are some of the questions that are frequently asked about accessibility.

 This question is addressed in WCAG 1.4.5: Images of Text (Level AA) which states that if the technologies being used (in our case WordPress, Answers, etc.) can achieve the visual presentation, text is used to convey information rather than images of text.
 Exceptions to this are things like logos where the graphical representation is considered essential, or text that occurs as part of a chart, graph, or screenshot.

-Graphical text poses problems not just for screen reader users but also for users who rely on screen magnification or users who need to enlarge the font size or color contrast on their device.
+Graphical text poses problems not just for screen reader users but also for users who rely on screen magnification or users who need to enlarge the font size or modify the color contrast on their device.
 Graphic text can't be modified using these settings and for this reason should not be used.

 According to WCAG Success Criterion 1.4.1: Use of Color, you must use some means other than color alone to distinguish text links from other textual content on the page.
 Usually this is an underline, but it would also be acceptable to use another form of text decoration such as a visible outline shading, etc. The goal is to ensure that the links are communicated to users who cannot perceive color.
 Keep in mind that this does not have to be applied to text links that are inside of navigation menus or drop-down fields.